AFONY10/AutoTradingBotCoR/README.md

-# NOTE: This is still a work in process in terms of expanding the functionality of the product.
-The application do work if you intend to test the Chain-of-responsibility design pattern only.

 # AutoTradingBot

 AutoTradingBot is a simple command-line application built to analyze various financial products using the Chain of Responsibility design pattern.